weumn00b/Reversing/ReversingLinuxModules.md

 Our first step in this walkthrough is to examine what files we downloaded from the CTF.

-You can see that there is a file named "brainstorm.ko" and a file named "logs"
+You can observe that there is a file named "brainstorm.ko" and a file named "logs"

 ![Pasted image 20241216213725](https://github.com/user-attachments/assets/f98ae060-0f7b-48f5-8b89-a16da77883f2)